-Unless you’ve seen a pool table assembled or re-felted, how the felt is secured can be quite the mystery.
-It’s impossible to tell by just looking at the fully assembled table.
-The surface underneath the felt, or cloth, is so smooth it may not seem like there could be anything under there holding it down.
-This makes people wonder: Is pool table felt glued down?
+Unless you’ve seen a pool table assembled or re-felted, how the felt is held down stays a bit of a mystery.
+You can’t tell by looking at a finished table.
+The surface under the cloth is so smooth that nothing seems to be holding it in place.

 Staples vs Glue

-The Super 77 is a spray adhesive while the Scotch-Weld needs to be applied with a brush or a roller.
-They’re also designed to work on cardboard, plastic, metal, along with wood.
-These glues don’t solidify for several minutes, meaning if you make a mistake putting the felt on, it’s possible to correct it before the glue dries.
+When people do glue felt down, two adhesives come up most often: 3M Super 77 and 3M Scotch-Weld.
+Super 77 is a spray adhesive, while Scotch-Weld goes on with a brush or a roller.
+Both are also designed to work on cardboard, plastic, metal, and wood.
+Neither solidifies for several minutes, so if you misplace the felt, you can reposition it before the glue dries.

-However, both of them are considered permanent glue, so making a mistake that you don’t notice until the glue is dry can be a costly one.
+Both are permanent glue, though, so a mistake you don’t catch until the adhesive sets can be a costly one.

 Re-Felting

 Most pool table manufacturers use staples if the table has a wooden backing under the slate, as is often the case.
-However, some tables don’t have the wood backing, making staples impossible to use on the hard slate surface.
+Some tables don’t have that wood backing, which makes staples impossible to use on the hard slate surface.

-Although both staples and glue get the job done, many people prefer glue these days because it provides a uniform adhesion all along the felt whereas staples only provide pressure at intervals.
-The assumption is that glue holds the felt tight for longer, whereas staples can cause the felt to loosen slightly, which can affect play.
-However, for casual players either option is likely fine.
+Both staples and glue get the job done, but many people prefer glue these days because it provides uniform adhesion all along the felt, whereas staples only provide pressure at intervals.
+The assumption is that glue holds the felt tight for longer, while staples can let the felt loosen slightly and affect play.
+For casual players, either option is likely fine.
+What matters more than the fastener is the quality of the cloth itself, which our pool table felt guide breaks down by grade and color.

-Finally, when re-felting, staples put more holes in the wood backing underneath the table, which can make future re-felting difficult.
-For this reason, many people prefer to use glue even if the manufacturer used staples, although it would take many re-feltings for this to actually affect the pool table in any significant manner.
+Staples also put more holes in the wood backing underneath the table, which can make future re-felting difficult.
+For this reason, many people use glue even when the manufacturer used staples, though it would take many re-feltings for this to affect the pool table in any significant way.

 How Felt is Glued Down